ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-au.md

 To protect its global infrastructure and its customers’ servers, OVHcloud offers a firewall that can be configured and integrated into the **Anti-DDoS** (VAC) solution: the Firewall Network.
 This is an option that will enable you to limit how much your service is exposed to attacks from the public network.

-**This guide will take you through the steps for its configuration**.
+**This guide will show you how to configure your Network Firewall.**

 > [!primary]